 Sarah’s family share the mark she made on the world

 Our daughter, Sarah, was the kind of person who would light up a room.
 Her energy and enthusiasm for life were contagious.
-Her BIG laugh was something we loved most about her.
-Sarah was a 25 year old bi-lingual kindergarten teacher just starting her second year of teaching.
+Her BIG laugh was one thing we loved most about her.
+Sarah was a 25-year-old bi-lingual kindergarten teacher, just starting her second year of teaching.
 She had a passion for children and poured her heart and soul into her career.
 She truly loved her students and worked hard to make learning fun.

 On September 26, 2011, Sarah spent a typical day as a kindergarten teacher.
-She taught during the day, attended a meeting in the late afternoon, and in the evening was working in her classroom on her lesson plans.
-Around 7:30 p.m. the school custodian discovered Sarah lying on her classroom floor where she had simply laid down and died.
+She taught during the day, attended a meeting in the late afternoon, and in the evening was working in her classroom on lesson plans.
+Around 7:30 p.m. the school custodian discovered Sarah lying on her classroom floor where she had collapsed and died.
 The weekend before she and her boyfriend were home to visit.
-We went to a college football game, shopped for Halloween decorations for her classroom, spent time laughing and enjoying each other’s company.
-Twenty four hours after she left home, she was gone.
+We attended a college football game, shopped for Halloween decorations for her classroom, spent time laughing and enjoying each other’s company.
+Twenty-four hours after she left home, she was gone.
 No illness, no symptoms, no worries in the world the day before.
 We could not have suffered a bigger shock.